 Experiential Learning Opportunities in Finance

-The Haas Socially Responsible Investment Fund is the first and largest student-led socially responsible investment fund within a leading business school.
+The Haas Sustainable Investment Fund is the first and largest student-led socially responsible investment fund within a leading business school.
 You gain real-world experience in delivering strong financial returns and positive social impact.
 Since 2008, the student principals have more than doubled the initial investment to over $2 million.

 In Hedge Fund Strategies, student teams develop, test, and pitch their own investment strategies to a panel of investment professionals.
 Teams may continue on to execute their strategies in a related course the following semester.